2i2c-org/infrastructure/docs/topic/uptime-checks.md

 notification channel.
 This automatically posts a message in the `#pagerduty-notifications` channel in the 2i2c slack, and starts an incident in PagerDuty - kicking off the incident response process.

+## Known issues

+It looks like GCP will automatically mark an incident as 'resolved' if the AlertPolicy gets updated while it is still live.
+So if `python3 deployer ensure-uptime-checks` is run *while* an incident is in progress, it'll `re-trigger` the incident - closing and re-opening it.
+This is annoying, but mostly harmless.